gmc-code/PC-algorithms1/docs/pseudocode/sequence.rst

          b = 6
          print(a * b)

    #.
-Write python for this pseudocode sequence:
+Write python for this pseudocode sequence below.
+      Hint: random.sample(string, k) returns a random list of k characters from the string without replacement.

       .. code-block::